Sanjaykumarjaiswal/devTinder/homework.md

 - install postmann app and make a workspace/collection > test api call

 -write logic to handle GET,POST, PATCH, DELETE api calls and test them on postman

+-Explore routing and use of ?,*,(),* in the routes -use of regex in routes /a/, /.fly$
+-reading the query params in the routes
+-reading the dynamic routes